A Decade's Battle on Dataset Bias: Are We There Yet?: User Study

 In these user responses, there are some simple types of bias that can be exploited (\eg, ``white background'' for DataComp), which can help increase the user prediction accuracy over chance-level guess.
-However, many types of the bias, such as the inclusion of ``people'' in images, are neither sufficient nor meaningful for identifying the images (\eg, all datasets contain images with people presented).
+However, many types of the bias, such as the inclusion of ``people'' in images, are not meaningful for identifying the images (\eg, all datasets contain images with people presented).